Queenstown is one of New Zealand’s top visitor destinations and if you come to the region you’ll understand why.

 If hardcore adventure isn't your thing, there are plenty of mellow options available.
 Experience one of the many walking and hiking trails, sightseeing tours or indulge yourself with spa treatments, boutique shopping and excellent food and wine.

 Head out of Queenstown and the drama of the Central Otago landscape unfolds around you.
-If you’re a Lord of the Rings fan you’ll recognise many of the locations of Middle-earth here.
-Twenty minutes from Queenstown, Arrowtown’s gold-mining history is alive and vibrant.
-Visit the Lakes District Museum or go gold panning.
-Forty minutes from Queenstown at the northern tip of Lake Wakatipu is rural Glenorchy and Paradise Valley.
+If you’re a Lord of the Rings fan you’ll recognise many Middle-earth locations here.
+Nearby Arrowtown’s gold-mining history is alive and vibrant; visit the Lakes District Museum or go gold panning.
+At the northern tip of Lake Wakatipu is rural Glenorchy and Paradise Valley.
 From here it’s a short drive into the Mt Aspiring National Park and the start of some of New Zealand’s great walks.

 We've created your account.
 But there's one remaining step before you can use it.
 Check your email inbox.
 Look for an email from email@example.com, and follow its instructions to activate your account.

 If you haven't received the email within the next minute, look in your Spam or Junk Mail folder, just in case.Having trouble finding or using that email?
 Contact us at firstname.lastname@example.org.